Imagine hanging out on your sofa with your chinchilla.

 It’s simple when you really think about it.

-Save a couple of bucks back and get it right the first time and then it’s done and over with and out of your mind.
+Spend a little more in the beginning and get it right the first time.
+Then it’s done and over with and out of your mind.

 Trust me, your chinchilla will thank you for it.
 Not literally, but I think you get the point.

-I was scared and skeptical at first as well, and it’s turned into nothing short of a fantastic experience thus far.
+I was scared and skeptical at first as well.
+But it has turned into nothing short of a fantastic experience thus far.

 They are cheap and easy to care for.
-They simply need some love, interaction, bonding, and a large enough cage to enjoy life inside of and everything will be good to go.
+They simply need some love, interaction, bonding, and a large enough cage to enjoy life fully when inside it, and everything will be good to go.

-As always, I encourage feedback from the readers.
+As always, I encourage feedback from you, the readers.

-Do you recommend any other precautions or tips about keeping a chinchilla inside a cage outside of playtime?
+Do you recommend any other precautions or tips about keeping a chinchilla inside a cage, apart from playtime?

 Be sure to share your stories by dropping a comment below.